 - Dry mouth

 - Increased weight gain

 - Fatigue and sleepiness

-Since anti-depressants cause appetite increases, certain people may experience weight gain.
-This is compounded by the fact that people who suffer from depression are statistically likely more to already be overweight and lead a sedentary lifestyle.
-In fact, medical experts say that chronic anti-depression consumption can actually raise the risks of experiencing obesity related diseases, such as hypertension and type two diabetes.
+Since they cause appetite increases, certain people may experience weight gain.
+This is compounded by the fact that individuals who suffer from depression are statistically likely more to already be overweight and lead a sedentary lifestyle.
+In fact, medical experts say that chronic anti-depression consumption can raise the risks of experiencing obesity-related diseases, such as hypertension and type two diabetes.
 Additionally, certain anti-depressants can increase fluid retention or cause the opposite, dry mouth.

-Certain anti-depressants can cause chronic drowsiness and fatigue.
-They also cause other people to experience insomnia because anti-depressants can increase energy levels.
-Therefore, people with consult with their doctor in order to find the right-medication that complements their existing behaviors and moods.
-However, certain anti-depressants that contain tricyclic antidepressants and monoamine oxidase inhibitors can result in low blood pressure, which causes in dizziness.
+Certain one’s can cause chronic drowsiness and fatigue.
+They also cause other people to experience insomnia because they can increase energy levels.
+Therefore, people with consult with their doctor to find the right medication that complements their existing behaviors and moods.
+However, certain kinds that contain tricyclic antidepressants and monoamine oxidase inhibitors can result in low blood pressure, which causes in dizziness.

-Finally, anti-depressants can actually result in increased anxiety during the first few weeks.
+Finally, they can lead to increased anxiety during the first few weeks.
 However, restlessness and agitation are more common side effects.
-This is because lethargic people may suddenly experience increased energy and alertness.
+This is because lazy people may suddenly experience increased energy and alertness.
 Certain people may experience racing thoughts and feel increased irritation with others.
-Therefore, people may need to experiment with different anti-depressants, under the supervision of their doctor, in order to find the best medication that meets their needs with minimal side effects.
+Therefore, people may need to experiment with different kinds, under the supervision of their doctor, to find the best medication that meets their needs with minimal side effects.